Virus Dynamics with Behavioral Responses: Payoff Structure

 The continuation payoff at time $t_0$ for an individual $i$ choosing activity levels $q_i(t)$ who becomes infected at time $t_1 \geq t_0$ is

 while the continuation payoff at time $t_0$ for an individual $i$ choosing activity levels $q_i(t)$ who does not become infected at any time $t_1 \geq t_0$ is

-An equilibrium is a choice of activity levels $q_S(t)$ and $q_R(t)$ maximizing the expected continuation payoffs for individual $i$.
+An equilibrium is a sequence of choices of activity levels $q_S(t)$ and $q_R(t)$ and disease states $(S(t), I(t), R(t))$ consistent with the contagion dynamics and such that all individuals maximize their expected continuation payoffs at all times $t$.
 Individuals therefore respond optimally to the future disease path, which is common knowledge at equilibrium.

 Fix an equilibrium and let $\pi_S(t)$, $\pi_I(t)$, and $\pi_R(t)$ be the expected continuation payoffs to individuals in the susceptible, infected, and recovered states, respectively.\footnote{In principle, an equilibrium need not exist and multiple equilibria are possible with forward-looking agents (unlike in the myopic case, where there is a unique equilibrium).
 In numerical work on SIR models with endogenous behavior, existence and multiplicity of equilibrium have not been concerns.} The continuation payoffs $\pi_I(t_0)$ and $\pi_R(t_0)$ at time $t_0$ are equal to the conditional expectation of